citusdata/test-automation/README.md

 This is because we will already be using our regression test structure and it creates a local cluster itself.
 Also, as we install `valgrind` only on coordinator, if we have worker nodes, then we cannot build PostgreSQL as we require `valgrind` on workers and get error even if we do not need them.
+Also, the `create-cluster.sh` uses the first public key it finds in the ssh-agent to setup the ssh authentication for the Azure VM-s so if the ssh-agent is not up or it doesn't have your credentials, you won't be able to ssh into the VM-s.

 On the coordinator node: